 - Mt.
 Magazine Trail-Located in the Ozark National Forest, this 14 mile trail allows you access to the highest point in Arkansas and is approximately 14 miles in length.
 Camping and dogs are allowed, and there is bicycle access on a portion of the trail as well.

 The above is just a sampling of the Arkansas trails that are available to the public.
-For a complete list of hiking trails in Arkansas, visit Hike Arkansas.
+For more information about hiking trails in Arkansas, visit Arkansas.com.